Goliyon Ki Raasleela Ram-Leela: Production design

 Wasiq Khan was the production designer for Ram-Leela.
 Khan finished working on Rowdy Rathore, a film produced by Bhansali, when he was called for Ram-Leela.
 According to Khan, Bhansali sometimes took 3 to 5 hours for one shot to achieve "perfection".
 Since Bhansali wanted to focus on Gujarat's architecture and royal havelis, the film was to be "grand and larger than life".
 He said that the challenge was to make the film both a romance and action film as the film would have a "rustic feel and texture" depicting action scenes, with many people fighting.
 Khan found it hard to maintain his realistic designs with Bhansali's "grand sets, big shots, and beautiful costumes".
 Ram-Leelas design and narrative were influenced by the "craft traditions and folk culture" of houses in the Kutch region of Gujarat.

 Khan found the experience of creating sets for Ram-Leela "different" from his previous films.
 Bhansali and Khan spent about 2–3 months observing locations and discussed references and drawings.
-According to Khan, despite the decision to shoot half of the film on the sets and the other half in real locations, 90 percent of the film ended up shot on sets due to difficulties to shoot action sequences in real locations.
+According to Khan, despite the decision to shoot half of the film on the sets and the other half in real locations, 90 per cent of the film ended up shot on sets due to difficulties to shoot action sequences in real locations.
 Some of the sets were created in Reliance and Film City.
 Interior sets were created at Reliance while an exterior set used to show the mohallas, streets and markets was set in Film City.
 Khan and Bhansali travelled through villages in Gujarat and got references from the lifestyle, costumes and markets, which were used for putting together the sets.
 The set of the porn film parlour operated by Ram in the film has "neon-lit cut-outs and lurid poster art".
 The storage area of weapons are made so that the guns poke out of "straw baskets and from inside shimmering back-lit glass cases".
 The chamber in which Leela and Ram exchange messages has paintings of Raja Ravi Varma hung with "diaphanous curtains".
 The walls are rough hued and lined with glasswork patches.